Chicago Film Critics Association: Membership

 The Chicago Film Critics Association restricts its membership to professional film critics, who have been employed in the media as a "critical voice or staff authority" on the subject of the cinema for six months.
 Applicants for membership in the CFCA must provide a letter signed by a producer or editor showing they have been in paid employment as a critic, as well as examples of published work.
 Applicants must also reside in the Chicago area.
 By 2004, the CFCA had just over 40 members and now comprises over 60.

 Its membership includes writers for such film-related websites and print media as Ain't It Cool News, The A.V.
 Club, Chicago Sun-Times, Daily Herald, Consequence of Sound, Paste, RogerEbert.com and eFilmCritic.com.

 Chicago Film Critics Awards

 The Chicago Film Critics Awards (also known as the Chicago Flames) have been held annually since 1988 and recognise achievement in film making and acting performances.
 The first awards were compiled by the CFCA's founders and were not presented in a ceremony.
 In the past, winners received a glass Chicago Flame trophy, which featured an etching of the Chicago skyline created by artist Josef Puehringer.
-In 2019, following the death of longtime CFCA member Milos Stehlik, the organization's Most Promising Filmmaker award was renamed in his honor to the Milos Stehlik Breakthrough Filmmaker Award.
+In 2019, following the death of longtime CFCA member Milos Stehlik, the organization's Most Promising Filmmaker award was renamed in his honor to the Milos Stehlik Award for Breakthrough Filmmaker.